-Surviving dependents of public employees pay premiums for their health coverage based on the plan they choose, their eligibility for Medicare and their tobacco-use status.
+Surviving dependents of public employees pay premiums for their health coverage based on the plan they choose, their eligibility for Medicare, their Advance Directive/Living Will affidavit status and their tobacco-use status.
 These premiums may be adjusted annually for medical inflation.
-Surviving dependents are considered to have 25 or more years of service, and are charged the same premium as those who retired before July 1, 1997.
+If enrolled on or after July 1, 2015, surviving dependents premiums will be based on the Medicare or non-Medicare (depending on the survivor's age) retiree premium and the years of service earned by the deceased policyholder.
+Those who were enrolled before July 1, 2015 were grandfathered under the previous benefit and continue to pay premiums based on 25 or more years of service.
 Premiums for surviving dependents are deducted from their annuity on a monthly basis or are paid directly to PEIA.
 For Medicare policyholders who pay premiums directly to PEIA, failure to pay premiums will result in termination from the plan consistent with applicable Medicare rules.